• Skip to primary navigation

 4. Add manure to the soil while planting

-Manure has the tendency to warm up the soil.
-Especially horse manure is known for that.
+Manure tends to warm the soil.
+Horse manure is especially known for that.
 Just make sure the manure is composted.
 Later in the season, water with compost tea.
 The boost will help the plants to grow better and mature earlier.

 Growing Tomatoes in Cold Climate

 A tip that I just learned from a Russian grower is interesting enough to share.
-He uses freshly cat grass (hey) and piles it up so that the hey starts to compost, get warm.
+He uses freshly cut grass (hay) and piles it up so the hay starts to compost and heat up.
 At this point, he layers the hot compost around the tomato plants.
-It is not hot enough to harm the plant but does give additional heat to the plants.
+It is not hot enough to harm the plants, but it does provide additional heat.

 5. Protect young tomato plants

-You get what you pay for, or in this case what you invest in.
-To plant tomatoes in an open field, and leave them to the elements, will not lead to early ripe tomatoes.
+You get what you pay for, or in this case, what you invest in.
+Planting tomatoes in an open field and leaving them to the elements will not lead to early-ripening tomatoes.
 Give them as much protection as you can give outdoors.
-I like the Plant Protection Blanket, it is light weighted and can be left on for days, as needed.
+I like the Plant Protection Blanket; it is lightweight and can be left on for days, as needed.
 You can cover a tomato bed with it, or wrap an individual plant.

 Growing Tomatoes in Cold Climate